FelixOnline/v2/content/articles/2010-1-8-fighting-for-libel-reform.md

  - /news/17/fighting-for-libel-reform
 imported: true
 comments:
+ - value: >
- - Sweet SiteAwesomeI met Simon Singh he was a nice guyGood luck to him in his casePlease reject this comment  it has been submitted as part of automated testing of the felixonlinecouk website
+     Sweet Site!,Awesome,I met Simon Singh, he was a nice guy.,Good luck to him in his case!,Please reject this comment - it has been submitted as part of automated testing of the felixonline.co.uk website.

 # Article Taxonomies
 categories: